MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 The CtC project builds on the work completed in the Socio-economic characteristics of school catchments – exploratory analysis.
-This work is being conducted using the Multi-Agency Data Integration Project (MADIP) for the National School Resourcing Board (NSRB).
-This project involves creating a direct income measure based on linking the personal income data and residential address data of parents/guardians.
+This work is being conducted using the MADIP for the National School Resourcing Board (NSRB).
+The project involves creating a direct income measure based on linking the personal income data and residential address data of parents/guardians.
 The aim is to create a more targeted, more accurate measure that will ensure funding flows to the schools that need it the most.

-This project was to investigate different models for estimating the socio-economic characteristics of non-government school catchments.
-This work informed the National School Resourcing Board (NSRB) in their review of the national school funding model.
+This project investigated different models for estimating the socio-economic characteristics of non-government school catchments.
+The work informed the National School Resourcing Board (NSRB) in their review of the national school funding model.
 The models developed were compared to the existing Socio-Economic Status (SES) Score index and were used to inform the new Capacity to Contribute (CtC) school funding arrangement.

 Australian Government Department of Finance

 Preparation of costings in accordance with the charter of budget honesty (2018)